lekiert/notes/symfony_messenger_with_slim.md

 ## Goal

 To be able to use symfony queue consumers (workers) as standalone components (without having to use the whole Symfony 4 framework).
+The example will show how to set up a simple message passing through AMQP.
+The assumption is that you already have an up and working Slim app with a standard setup (`slim-skeleton`).

 ## Set up